GeotrekCE/Geotrek-admin/docs/install/installation.rst

     sudo dpkg-reconfigure geotrek-admin

-And change POSTGRES_PORT to 5433 (or other port found in `pg_lsclusters` command)
+And change ``POSTGRES_PORT`` to 5433 (or other port found in `pg_lsclusters` command)

-You can now upgrade you Geotrek-admin, and check that the right database is used.
+You can now upgrade your Geotrek-admin, and check that the right database is used.

 .. note::